13 Great Outdoor Activities for Families Around Pismo Beach

-Located in San Luis Obispo County midway between Los Angeles and San Francisco, it’s less than a four-hour drive from both metro areas, making it a great add-on to a vacation to either city.
-For West Coast families, it’s an easy drive destination.
+Located in San Luis Obispo County midway between Los Angeles and San Francisco, Pismo Beach is less than four hours by car from both metro areas, making it a great add-on to California family vacations based out of either city.
+For West Coast families, Pismo Beach an easy drive destination with a big payoff.

-Maintaining social distance is on the mind of today’s traveler and less crowded destinations are trending.
-Pismo Beach’s salubrious sea air, wealth of outdoor pursuits, and small-town feel are a fit for these times.
-There’s lots to do nearby, making it an excellent base camp for exploring the area.
-Many activities revolve around the ocean, but there’s lots to do on terra firma too, including visiting an organic winery with a grape juice tasting for kids and hiking at Pismo Preserve.
-Here are our recommendations for the best things to do in and around Pismo Beach.
+Many of the best things to do in Pismo Beach revolve around the ocean, but there’s lots to do on terra firma too, including visiting an organic winery with a grape juice tasting for kids and hiking at Pismo Preserve.
+Here are my picks for the best kid-friendly activities in and around this Central California vacation gem.

 Pismo Beach sign at the Pismo Beach Pier with palm trees in background